20 Fun Things to do in Phoenix Besides Shopping!

 The Merkle Trail (a quick 2 mile trek) is a great starting point for anyone new to desert hiking.
 Here you will find plenty of gorgeous Saguaro cactus to photograph, solitude, and peaceful views of the Goldfield mountains.

 5. Savor a fantastic espresso at Cartel Coffee Lab

-Bypass the standard chain offerings in exchange of an eclectic choice like Cartel Coffee Lab, one of the more unique and delicious choices in the Phoenix area.
+Bypass the standard chain offerings in exchange for an eclectic local choice like Cartel Coffee Lab.
 Cartel roasts their own beans (which they source from small farms around the world) at the original Tempe location.
-Although there are 6 locations to choose from, the Tempe cafe is especially interesting with lots of quirky decor and artwork.
+Although there are 6 locations to choose from, the Tempe cafe is especially interesting and features quirky decor and artwork.
 And the coffee itself?
 Absolutely delicious!
-Our Americanos were amazing: smooth and flavorful.
-Cartel is a great place for anyone not in a rush, so take a break and enjoy a morning boost before hitting the trails.
+Cartel is a great choice for anyone not in a rush, so take a break and enjoy a morning caffeine boost before hitting the trails.